We’re here to help you get better and get better medical information, so take a look through the questions that our patients ask us the most.

-If you have lost your Medicare card, we can check your eligibility electronically if you have the number documented.
+If you have lost your Medicare card, you can check your eligibility electronically on your My Gov account or Medicare App.
 However, if we are unable to confirm your Medicare number you will have to pay for your visit and claim your money back from Medicare later on.

 What information will I be asked when booking an appointment?

 The Get Better operator will ask you a few questions on the telephone when booking you appointment including;

 - the patient’s full name and date of birth